openstack/openstack-manuals/doc/image-guide/source/share-images.rst

-Communications between the image producer and the consumer, such as those described in this example, must be arranged independently of the OpenStack Images API.
+Communications between the image producer and the consumer, such as those described in this example, must be arranged independently of the OpenStack Image API.
 The consumer and producer can send notifications by using email, phone, Twitter, or other channels.

 #.
 The producer posts the availability of specific images for consumers to